LiqTech International (NYSE:LIQT) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of LiqTech International (NYSE:LIQT – Get Rating) in a research report report published on Saturday morning.
-The firm issued a sell rating on the stock.
+Analysts at StockNews.com initiated coverage on shares of LiqTech International (NYSE:LIQT – Get Rating) in a report released on Sunday.
+The brokerage set a “sell” rating on the stock.

-LiqTech International (NYSE:LIQT – Get Rating) last posted its quarterly earnings results on Thursday, March 24th.
-The company reported ($0.13) EPS for the quarter.
-The company had revenue of $6.12 million during the quarter.
+LiqTech International (NYSE:LIQT – Get Rating) last released its earnings results on Thursday, May 12th.
+The company reported ($0.17) EPS for the quarter.
+The company had revenue of $3.64 million during the quarter.

 LiqTech International, Inc, a clean technology company, designs, develops, produces, markets, and sells automated filtering systems, ceramic silicon carbide liquid applications, and diesel particulate air filters in the United States, Canada, Europe, Asia, and South America.
 It operates in three segments: Water, Ceramics, and Plastics.